stjudecloud/docs/docs/guides/data/data-request.md

 The `SAMPLE_INFO.txt` file provides all the [metadata](../../guides/data/about-our-data.md#metadata) associated with the request, and the restricted folder contains all the data for which you were approved separated by file type.

+!!! info
+    If you would like to download the data to local storage, there are extra steps you'll need to follow such as [getting additional signatures](../../guides/forms/how-to-fill-out-DAA#data-download-permission) on your data access agreement.
+We recommend that you work with the data in the cloud if it's feasible; the data provided by St. Jude is free, the compute charges are reasonable, and working in the cloud helps to eliminate the long, error-prone downloading process.
+Porting your tools to be run in the cloud is easy, as well.
+We recommend you follow [this guide](../../guides/data/creating-a-cloud-app) to get started.